Let’s get right to it. The most dependable way to get a truly free domain name is to bundle it with a web hosting plan.

 - You must pay for at least one year of hosting to get the free domain.

-- After the first year, you’ll renew the domain annually—typically around $10–$20+ for a standard .com.
+- After the first year, you’ll renew the domain annually—typically around $12–$20+ for a standard .com, depending on the registrar or host.

 - You’re committing up front instead of paying month-to-month.